-The Korean culinary experience is truly one of a kind, and for many it’s an untapped adventure.
-Map out some of Korea’s favorite traditional foods, and navigate the heart of Korean culture with 10 Magazine’s guide to Seoul’s 10 longest running restaurants.
+The Korean culinary experience is truly one of a kind, and for many, it’s an untapped adventure.
+Map out some of Korea’s favorite traditional foods, and navigate the heart of Korean culture with 10 Magazine’s guide to Seoul’s 10 oldest restaurants in Seoul.

 For an area that is believed to have been inhabited for over 2000 years, Seoul’s longest running restaurants may not be as old as one might expect.
 The oldest surviving inhabitant of Seoul’s foodie scene opened its doors in the early 1900’s and most others that made our list followed suit in the 1920s or 30s.